European Master in Health Economics and Management

 In short

-The European Master in Health Economics and Management (Eu-HEM) is a unique two-year master’s programme, organised by four partnering universities.
-This programme prepares you for a career in staff and executive positions in organisations and institutions involved in (inter)national healthcare provision.
-Think national hospitals, international pharmaceutical companies, aid organisations, governmental agencies, research institutions, etc.
+The European Master in Health Economics and Management (Eu-HEM) is a distinctive two-year master’s programme offered by four partner universities.
+This programme equips you for careers in staff and executive roles within organizations and institutions engaged in national and international healthcare provision, such as national hospitals, international pharmaceutical companies, aid organizations, government agencies, research institutions, and more.

 The international and interdisciplinary focus are key